 Our accommodation was basic but exactly what we’d hoped for – a little round, dirt-floor hut made out of reeds for 10 soles (a little over $3 USD) per person.

 A dinner of vegetable soup (they are really big on soups in Peru), rice, lentils, and more mate de coca set us back an additional 10 soles for the two of us.

-We’re happy to report that Oasis Paraiso Ecolodge still appears to be the preferred overnight lodging option in Sangalle for many hikers and trekkers.
+We’re happy to report that Oasis Paraiso Ecolodge still appears to be the preferred overnight lodging option in Sangalle for travelers doing the Colca Canyon trek.

-It also appears that they have upgraded their accommodations significantly since our visit, while keeping their rates squarely in the budget category.
+It also appears that Oasis Paraiso have upgraded their accommodations significantly since our visit, while keeping their rates squarely in the budget category.

 After a super restful 11 hours of sleep (guess we had some catching up to do!) we packed up, scarfed down an energy bars, and began the long and arduous trek out of the world’s second deepest canyon.